ProbablePrime/interactive-keyboard/README.md

 Before Attempting to install this:

 You **MUST**:
-* Have base knowledge of command line operations in your operating system
+* Have knowledge of command line operations in your operating system
-* Have a base level of understanding in how npm and node work.
+* Know NodeJs Well.
-* Have a base level of understanding JSON files and how they should be structured
+* Understand JSON files and how they should be structured
 * Have a beam account
 * Understand that this might not work for your game

-You **SHOULD**:
-* Be Patient
-* Ask Questions
+* Understand that this whole project is in flux.
+Until it is 1.0.0 stuff will change.

 ## Setup

-### Placeholders
-`<>`'s indicate that you should replace the value and the `<>`'s with an apropriate value suitable to your situtation.
-E.G. `<username>` would become `ProbablePrime` in my case.

-1. Pick a keyboard controlled game.
-Any game that allows configureable controls will work yes *ANY*.
-2. Make a Controls layout for that game in the Beam Controls Editor ensuring that both holding and frequency are checked for each key and that each key has something in `Keyboard Trigger`
+1. Make a Controls layout for that game in the Beam Controls Editor ensuring that both holding and frequency are checked for each key and that each key has something in `Keyboard Trigger`
-3. Get yourself [Nodejs](http://Nodejs.org) version 5.x and above is **required** check with `node -v` **node 6** has not been tested and might not work.
+2. Get yourself [Nodejs](http://Nodejs.org) version 5.x and above.
-4. Download this project as a zip file from the **releases tab*** download JUST the latest release
-5. Unzip it.
+3. Clone this project with git
-6. Open a terminal/cmd in its folder
+5. Open a terminal/cmd to its folder
-7. Enter `npm install`.
-This will install project dependancies
+6. Run `npm install`
-8. In `config/` copy auth.sample.json to auth.json and fill it in with your beam details.
+7. In `config/` copy auth.sample.json to auth.json and fill it in with your beam details.
 8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js` or `robotjs`.
 Depending on your requirements you may need to use an alternative handler.
 Please read the section if you are unsure
 9. Install your **Selected** handler with `npm install <handler>`
 10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one below for a guide